-The Project Area includes 330 hectares (ha) of land within the Port Stephens Local Government Area (LGA) divided into Northern, Western and Eastern Catchments.
+The Project Area includes 285 hectares (ha) of land within the Port Stephens Local Government Area (LGA).
 The location and extent of the Project Area is illustrated in Figure 1.1.
-In general, the Project Area encompasses the following sites:
+In general, the Project Area encompasses the following development areas: